2015 24 Hours of Le Mans: Night and morning

-The No. 9 Audi began to fall off the race pace after multiple visits to the garage for repairs to its hybrid system, but the No. 7 Audi kept fighting as Lotterer reset the fastest lap of the race with a three minutes and 17.476 seconds time.
-KCMG had an anxious moment when Lapierre missed the Indianapolis corner, but recovered with marshal assistance without losing the LMP2 class lead.
-The No. 51 AF Corse Ferrari slowed on course and came to the garage with gearbox issues, handing the LMGTE Pro lead back to Corvette and allowing the No. 71 AF Corse Ferrari to climb to second place after recovering from its earlier issues.
+The No. 9 Audi began to fall off the race pace after multiple visits to the garage for repairs to its hybrid system resulting in a new front-left drive shaft that took 17 minutes to install, but the No. 7 Audi kept fighting as Lotterer reset the fastest lap of the race with a 3:17.476 time.
+KCMG had an anxious moment in the 22nd hour when Lapierre missed the Indianapolis corner and ran into the gravel trap, but recovered with marshal assistance without losing the LMP2 class lead.
+The No. 51 AF Corse Ferrari of Bruni slowed on course and came to the garage with gearbox issues, handing the LMGTE Pro lead back to Corvette and allowing the No. 71 AF Corse Ferrari to climb to second place after recovering from its earlier issues.
 Vanthoor drove his car into his pitbox with gearbox problems but his team were unable to repair it before the race's conclusion and retired.
 Jann Mardenborough's Nissan came to a halt at the Porsche Curves after smoke bellowed out of the front of the car as the gearbox failed, leaving Nissan with a single car left circulating.
 Light rain began to fall on portions of the circuit in the final hour, but it was not heavy enough to affect the race.
-Dalla Lana, having led the previous 125 laps in LMGTE Am and within forty five minutes of the race finish, went straight on at the Ford Chicane and crashed heavily into an outside tyre barrier, ending the car's run and promoting the SMP Ferrari to the class lead which it held to the finish.
+Dalla Lana, having led the previous 125 laps in LMGTE Am and within 45 minutes of the race finish, went straight on at the Ford Chicane and crashed heavily into an outside tyre barrier, ending the car's run and promoting the SMP Ferrari to the class lead which it held to the finish.
 Dalla Lana was unhurt.